A CITY TO EXPLORE

 My Academic Journey

 My name is Jonathan Garcia.
-I am pursuing an Undergraduate degree in Exercise Science at the Indiana University Purdue University of Indianapolis.
+I am pursuing an Undergraduate degree in Exercise Science at the Indiana University Indianapolis.
 I am also enlisted in the United States Army Reserves.
-I serve as an Intelligence analyst in the Army Reserves.
+I serve as an Intelligence analyst in the Army Reserves with a secondary specialty as an Occupational Therapy assistant.
 I was born in Stuttgart, Germany while my father finished his 22-year enlistment and retired as a Sergeant First Class.
 (E-7).
-I have been attending IUPUI since the fall of 2018 and have enjoyed studying in an urban environment.
-I am on track to finish this degree in the spring of 2025, a 4-year degree that will take me 7 years to complete.
+I have been attending IUPUI (IU Indy now) since the fall of 2018 and have enjoyed studying in an urban environment.
+I am on track to finish this degree in the fall of 2025, a 4-year degree that will take me 7 years to complete.
 This is almost double the time it should take to achieve a degree for most people.
 This means I have a unique experience that is my own to tell.
-It is filled with failure which I allowed to lead to despair by categorizing it as a catastrophe.
-It is filled with the compassion and understanding I gave myself to persevere through the challenges and gates of academia.
-I have learned how to make things easier on myself by simply showing myself compassion.
-A parking pass is a good investment if you want to stay on campus until midnight when the library closes.
-In my first year at IUPUI, I transferred from IvyTech on Meridian Street, I would park there at 5:00 AM and walk 45-60 minutes to campus to save money and use that time to practice Japanese or listen to Anatomy lectures.
-I miss that youthful spirit of myself and for my last year, I want to repeat that behavior because that is the version of myself I love most.
+It is full of failure, despair and overall perseverance.
+Encapsulated with the compassion and understanding.
+My first year I would park at the IVY Tech Meridian campus to enjoy a 45 minute commute by foot as I practiced Japanese.
+I miss that youthful spirit of myself; a I want to repeat that behavior because that’s what I love most about myself.
 I would work at a gym, (CrossFit Dogfight) Clean, greet members as they walked through the door, converse, and network with wonderful people.
-Then once I realized my grades would drop, I went on academic probation, and the Army sent me to Florida.
-I realized I needed help, I was sad, and I didn’t know what to do, I didn’t know how to cope and I questioned everything about my actions.
-I remember walking to CAPS (counseling and psychological services) and saying, “I need help”.
-That was when I knew I had to drop chemistry because there was something more important I needed to discover, face with courage, and act to alter my neurological patterns on how I perceive myself as unworthy of love.
-Throughout 3 years Monica, Paola, and Emil at CAPS have allowed me to discover self-compassion, and identify my neurodivergent condition of ADHD at the age of 30.
-Now I can use Accessible Education Services (AES) to finish the mathematical requirements for my degree.
-Thats all that is left after Spring 2024 I am finished with the core curriculum of the Indiana University Exercise Science program!
-I couldn’t have done it without the support of the faculty in the Kinesiology department.
-I now have the tools and support to tackle my fear of analytical reasoning as I prepare for physics in the fall semester of 2024.
+Then once I realized my grades would drop, I went on academic probation, then the Army sent me to Florida.
+I realized I needed help, and I didn’t know what to do, I didn’t know how to cope with that experience and I questioned everything about my actions.
+I remember walking to IU CAPS (counseling and psychological services) and saying, “I need help”.
+That was when I knew I had to drop chemistry because there was something more important I needed to discover.
+I’ve learned Psychiatric interventions are not easy and being open, vulnerable and honest with yourself in the presence of a professional guide is a treacherous voyage that I simply couldn’t do alone.
+I was able to Identify a neurodivergent disorder (ADD) and am developing the skills required to BE.
+Be me, and radically accept the wonderful, genuine person that I am.
+The tools that therapy offers allows me to control impulses, and be compassionate to others in their current state in life.
+I will still remember the reason I chose to stick with the Kinesiology.
+“I want to help people stay out of the hospital, instead of treating people that are already sick.”
+That was my reasoning for not wanting to pursue medicine, however, realistically.
+My grades weren’t good enough, but my determination is the essence of my character.
+To turn weaknesses into virtues, That’s the skill I’ve learned in Academia and I continue to nourish it everyday.

 There is always something going on in this city.